There may be hundreds of ‘classic’ songs out there, but most fans and musicians would agree that a select group of those appear more often than most.

 Trumpeter Cootie Williams was the first to record it in 1944 and Monk himself made the first of several recordings in 1947.
 By this time he had added an introduction, which was composed by Dizzy Gillespie.

-Here the sparse backing allows space for Monk to embellish the in his unique style, against Art Blakey’s steady drum beat.
+Here the sparse backing allows space for Monk to embellish the melody in his unique style, against Art Blakey’s steady drum beat.

 Modern version: Bobby McFerrin and Chick Corea